Fourth-Year Electives

 Course director: Reverend Nathan Carlin, PhD

-Assigned readings by physician-authors will be supplemented by chapters from medical humanities scholars.
+Chapters from medical humanities scholars will supplement assigned readings by physician-authors.
 Students will have opportunities to lead class sessions among their peers.

 After taking this course, students will be able to:

-Initially designed for students enrolled in the Medical Humanities Scholarly Concentration, the course is open to all fourth-year medical students interested in an elective that addresses a variety of topics related to the medical humanities.
+Initially designed for students enrolled in the Medical Humanities Scholarly Concentration, the course is open to all fourth-year medical students interested in an elective that addresses various topics related to the medical humanities.

 Some of the topics presented include, but are not limited to: